cellannotation/pairOT/README.md

 ## Installation
-For detailed installation instructions, please refer to the [installation guide](docs/installation.md).
+For detailed installation instructions, please refer to the [installation guide][].

 ## Tutorial
 Please take a look at the following tutorials for detailed examples on how to use pairOT:

 ### Detailed explanation
-For a detailed tutorial, please see the [in depth tutorial](https://github.com/cellannotation/pairOT_package/blob/main/docs/notebooks/Tutorial.ipynb).
+For a detailed tutorial, please see the [in depth tutorial](https://github.com/cellannotation/pairOT/blob/main/docs/notebooks/Tutorial.ipynb).

 ### Speed up pairOT computations
-For details on how to speed up pairOT model fits and reduce compute requirements, see the [reduce compute requirements tutorial](https://github.com/cellannotation/pairOT_package/blob/main/docs/notebooks/Reduce%20Compute%20Requirements.ipynb)
+For details on how to speed up pairOT model fits and reduce compute requirements, see the [reduce compute requirements tutorial](https://github.com/cellannotation/pairOT/blob/main/docs/notebooks/Reduce%20Compute%20Requirements.ipynb)

 ## Basics of using pairOT